 In short, before you send us your submission, please make sure it:

-is able to be used exclusively at Summers Hospitality Group®
+- is able to be used exclusively (or with permission) at Summers Hospitality Group®

 Posts work best on Summers Hospitality Group® that are relevant to my overall topic—building great restaurant and hospitality businesses.
 Of course there’s a lot of room to move in this overall topic.
 Anything that helps an operator improve their business will be helpful for readers.

 Summers Hospitality Group® readers love practical tips and how-tos.
 Give my readers information that they can apply to their operations immediately, and you’ll be popular here.
 Even more theoretical posts that have something in them that readers can “do” rather than just “know” are good.